 The Espressologist

-— Kate Fall, author of The Brilliant Fall of Gianna Z
+— Kate Messner, author of The Brilliant Fall of Gianna Z

 — Jennifer Jabaley, author of Lipstick Apology